Using Retirement Funds to Buy a HomeIf you’re making a broker change, this is the time of year for your new plans.

 Independent vs. Franchise: Which Brokerage Model is Best for You?

-Brokerages are not one-size-fits-all, so before exiting your current position think it through.
-Ensure the company has a culture and philosophy that aligns with your vision by asking these eight essential questions.
+Brokerages are not one-size-fits-all, so consider it before exiting your current position.
+Ask these eight essential questions to ensure the company’s culture and philosophy align with your vision.

-1. Does your brokerage offer agent support, and if so, to what extent?
+1. Does your brokerage offer agent support, and to what extent?

 Want to Switch Brokerages?
 Ask YOURSELF These 7 Questions First!